 Geiger v.
 Kitzhaber

-On January 23, a judge consolidated this case with Geiger v.
+On January 23, a judge consolidated Geiger with Rummel and West v.
 Kitzhaber, scheduling oral arguments for April 23, 2014.